D1ang/EL1TE/README.md

 Contact information on the top and further down buttons to get to the contact form.

 ### Skeleton
+By using figma the following wireframes were created:
 [EL1TE wireframe](https://www.figma.com/file/3VCrAaJBiDzaORiA8KSroK/EL1TE?node-id=0%3A1)
 [Responsive phone wireframe](https://www.figma.com/file/EdKAJaVOlBZMMYuAMIOIms/EL1TE-Copy)